ariedotme/genesis-for-dummies/README.md

 # genesis-for-dummies

-A WIP game server inspired by Space Station 14, Homestuck.
+A WIP game server inspired by Space Station 14 and Homestuck.

+It will count with a highly generic configuration/scripting system on runtime using yaml and lua files.